Frequently Asked Questions

 What does your collection include?

-Our photographs document rural homesteads, small towns, and community landmarks such as churches and shops.
+Our photographs document rural homesteads, small towns, and community landmarks such as churches, schools, and shops.
 While we have few photos of individual homes in cities, please remember that many areas now surrounded by urban sprawl were sparsely populated rural areas just a few decades ago.
 Vintage Aerial captured many of those areas as they were before they were overtaken.

 Why are you asking me to share my story with you?

 By using the letters that we wrote to each other and the diaries we kept for ourselves, historians are able to construct a vivid picture of how people lived, worked, loved and lost in periods past.
 But beginning in the second half of the 20th century, we stopped writing things down.

 Vintage Aerial wants to create an illustrated historical record of the rural America of the recent past, so those stories are preserved for future generations.
 The stories behind each photograph deepen its meaning, both for the individual whose stories they are, and for society at large.